Ram-Saravanan/FireGuard/README.md

 This is an IoT project designed for precaution and prevention of fire accidents in industries.

-The Arduino code to run esp32 and Python code for "Fire Detection model" are provided.
+The Arduino code to run Arduino Uno and Python code for "Fire Detection model" are provided.